-Endoglycosidases cleave intact glycans from glycoprotein

 Endoglycosidases are some of the most widely used enzymes for the analysis of glycoproteins.
 These enzymes release intact glycans from glycoproteins, while exoglycosidases release individual monosaccharides (i.e. sialic acid, galactose, ß-N-acetylgucosamine, mannose, etc.).

 PNGase F is commonly included in the group of enzymes due to its similar activity of cleaving intact N-linked glycans, though it is actually an amidase.
-It cleaves between the asparagine amino acid and the first ß-N-acetylglucoseamine sugar (GlcNAc) of the chitobiose core of N-linked glycans.
-The Endo F enzymes and Endo H cleave N-linked glycans between the first and second GlcNAc, leaving a charged residue which aids in increasing solubility of the deglycosylated protein, reducing the potential for precipitation of the protein aggregates.
+It cleaves between the asparagine amino acid and the first ß-N-acetylglucosamine sugar (GlcNAc) of the chitobiose core of N-linked glycans.
+The Endo F enzymes and Endo H cleave N-linked glycans between the first and second GlcNAc, leaving a hydrophilic residue which aids in increasing solubility of the deglycosylated protein, reducing the potential for precipitation of the protein aggregates.
 PNGase F cleaves all N-linked glycans, while Endo H and the Endo F enzymes remove specific types of N-linked glycans.
+PNGase F will not remove oligosaccharides containing alpha-(1,3)-linked core fucose commonly found on plant glycoproteins.